CENTENARIAN PENSION

 2. What are the requirements to apply?

-One needs only to be a Polish citizen, living in Poland or abroad, who is receiving a benefit from Poland.
+One needs only to be a Polish citizen, living in Poland or abroad.

 3. I was not approved for the Polish benefit offered to Holocaust survivors.
 Can I still apply for the centenarian pension?